xantari/PinCab.Configurator/readme.md

 # TODO
 1. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
-2. PinUp Popper / Player location settings read/write/validation
+2. PinUp Popper location settings read/write/validation
 3. Create help HTML pages and hookup to the program
 4. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings from renamed tables, etc that don't match the tablename exactly) for things like Wheels / Backglass / Playfield / Launch Audio / Toppers / etc.